Premises Liability

 Conclusion

 The law in Illinois regarding premises liability cases is complex.
-If you have fallen and suffered injury as a result of a condition of someone else’s property, contact McDevitt Law Offices, P.C. for a free case evaluation.
+If you have fallen and suffered injury as a result of a condition of someone else’s property, contact McDevitt & Cobb, P.C. for a free case evaluation.
 Only after a thorough assessment of the facts surrounding the fall and evaluation of the area where the fall occurred can a determination be made as to whether the landowner is responsible for the injuries suffered.